Making A Claim Following An Assault In The Workplace

 Aside from physical abuse, verbal harassment in the workplace can also be devastating for any member of staff.
 Thankfully, UK Employment legislation makes it possible to claim compensation should you find yourself a victim of bullying, harassment or discrimination.
-Verbal harassment comes in many forms, from racist or derogatory name calling, to sexually explicit references or sexist comments.
-Psychological injury can be just as traumatic as any physical injury, so do not hesitate to file a claim for any mental torment you have been subjected to at work.
+Verbal harassment comes in many forms, from racist or derogatory name-calling to sexually explicit references or sexist comments.
+Psychological injury can be just as traumatic as any physical injury, so don’t hesitate to file a claim for any mental torment you have been subjected to at work.

 Starting the claims process after an assault